bobosola/HTMLtoRSS/README.md

 ## Requirements

-You will need a valid `rss.xml` file somewhere locally.
+You will need a valid RSS.xml file somewhere locally.
 You can copy the included demo `rss.xml` file which is a minimal valid RSS.xml file.
 Change the various values accordingly.

 ## Creating an RSS feed

-1) Populate your `rss.xml` file with items as above.
+1) Populate your RSS.xml file with items as above.

 2) Upload it to your site.

-2) Check the file is valid at [https://validator.w3.org/feed/](https://validator.w3.org/feed/) by entering the full URL of your `rss.xml` file.
+2) Check the file is valid at [https://validator.w3.org/feed/](https://validator.w3.org/feed/) by entering the full URL of your RSS.xml file.
 Note that if you use the option of pasting in the file text as opposed to entering a URL then you will see a `Self reference doesn't match document location` error.
 This error disappears when using the URL checking method (assuming that you entered the file's URL correctly in the `atom:link` element).

-3) Place a `link` element in the `head` section of your home page linking to your `rss.xml` file like this:
+3) Place a `link` element in the `head` section of your home page linking to your RSS.xml file like this:
 ```html
 <link rel="alternate" type="application/rss+xml" title="RSS Feed for my Blog" href="/blog/rss.xml">
 ```
 This will allow interested people to subscribe to your feed by pasting your home page URL into their feed reader.

-5) Optionally insert an RSS logo of your choice in a suitable location which also links to the `rss.xml` file:
+5) Optionally insert an RSS logo of your choice in a suitable location which also links to the RSS.xml file:
 ```html
 <a href="/blog/rss.xml"><img src="/blog/images/rss_logo.gif" alt="RSS logo" width="36" height="14"></a>
 ```